kmwtechnology/lucille/doc/site/content/en/docs/operations/api.md

 The `lucille-api` plugin adds an HTTP REST API built on [Dropwizard](https://www.dropwizard.io/) that allows managing configs and triggering runs over HTTP rather than via the CLI.
 It includes a Swagger UI and optional basic authentication.

+**Current limitation:** The REST API launches all runs in local mode (in-memory queues, Workers and Indexer as threads within the API server's JVM).
+It cannot currently trigger a distributed Kafka-based ingest.
+If you need distributed mode, use the CLI Runner with `-usekafka`.

 **Maven dependency:**
 ```xml
 <dependency>